 Shilton had experienced a similar problem before, when England played the Republic of Ireland at the 1988 European Championships.
 On that occasion, England were due to unveil a new goalkeeper kit, consisting of black shorts, black socks and a shirt that featured a green-and-black zig-zag pattern.
 However, Shilton pointed out to physio Fred Street that it clashed with their opponents choice of kit and having packed only that particular version of the new shirt, there was a frantic rush to find a replacement.
 In the end an old training top was used, much to the keeper's chagrin due to the distruption to his meticulous pre-match preparations.

 West Germany's Sepp Maier wore a yellow Wales jersey when the two teams met in the mid-1970s, again due to a clash of colours with the keeper's original choice of kits.

-Manchester United's Tomasz Kuszczak once had to put up with having his name mis-spelt on the back of shirt and was forced to play as "Zuszczak" during a League Cup tie against Crewe Alexandra.
+Manchester United goalkeeper Tomasz Kuszczak once had to put up with having his name mis-spelt on the back of his shirt and was forced to play as "Zuszczak" during a League Cup tie against Crewe Alexandra.